zef/Fly/README.md

 - [Protocol-Oriented](https://developer.apple.com/videos/play/wwdc2015-408/).
 Components of Fly
   should be connected via protocols so that they can are useful outside of Fly, or can be replaced entirely by other libraries.
+- Concise, but not at the expense of clarity, flexibility, or advantageous use of the type system.
 - Compiler-focused.
 Fly attempts to lean heavily on the type system to reduce bugs and potential for errors by pushing as much as possible to the compiler.
 This means:
     - Avoiding throwing out type data by using `Any` and `AnyObject`
-    - Reducing the use of strings in subscripts for fetching data
+    - Reducing the use of strings in subscripts for fetching data.

-- Concise, but not at the expense of clarity and flexibility.
+**Each use of `String` in a framework or your application increases the surface areas for bugs that the compiler can't catch.**

 ## Ideas